lphlch/lphlch/README.md

 <h1 align="center">Hi 👋, I'm lphlch</h1>

-I am a passionate and motivated student with a strong interest in computer and software, pursuing my Bachelor of Engineering in Computer Science and Technology at Tongji University..
+I am a passionate and motivated student with a strong interest in computer and software, pursuing my Bachelor of Engineering in Computer Science and Technology at Tongji University.

 Previously, I interned as a Software Developer at Cisco and currently, I'm gaining experience as a DevOps Support Engineer Intern at SAP.

 You can find my CV [here: cv.pdf](cv\cv.pdf)

 <p align="center"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=lphlch" alt="lphlch" /></a> </p>